Binyamin Kahane

 Binyamin Kahane (בנימין כהנא; 5 March 1911 – 30 October 1956), was an Israeli Air Force officer and pilot who was killed during a reconnaissance sortie.
-He was awarded the Medal of Courage by the Israeli Defense Forces posthumously.
+He was awarded the Medal of Courage by the Israel Defense Forces posthumously.
 The aerial tactics he used are taught at military air academies worldwide.

 Biography

 Binyamin Kahane was born in Jaffa in what was then the Mutasarrifate of Jerusalem, an administrative district of the Ottoman Empire, to a family with roots in the First Aliyah (immigration) from Belarus.
 Kahane was the youngest of three brothers and a sister.
 He attended a trade school in Tel Aviv, an agricultural high school (Mikve Israel), the Polytechnic School, and the Montefiore Technical School in Tel Aviv.

 Both of Kahane's parents were involved with Zionist movements: His mother, Miriam Kahane, was part of the Bilu movement, a small pioneer group brought to Israel and led by her cousin, Israel Belkind.
 Another cousin was Fannie Belkind, Avshalom Feinberg's mother.
-Kahane's Father, Ephraim, assisted the Nili underground in its activities to support the British forces during World War I. Because of his familiarity with the Sinai Peninsula and the routes in Palestine (and also as a carriage driver and owner), he was selected by Avshalom Feinberg to accompany him on his first trip to the British lines in Egypt through the northern Sinai in December 1915.
-Kahane engaged in boxing, fencing and Jujitsu, but his main activity was in the motorcycle riding.
+Kahane's father, Ephraim, assisted the Nili underground in its activities to support the British forces during World War I. Because of his familiarity with the Sinai Peninsula and the routes in Palestine (and also as a carriage driver and owner), he was selected by Avshalom Feinberg to accompany him on his first trip to the British lines in Egypt through the northern Sinai in December 1915.
+Kahane engaged in boxing, fencing and Jujitsu, but his main activity was motorcycle riding.
 He took part in many riding competitions, and according to press reports from 1934, he was "one of the best motorcycle riders in the country."
 He won first place in the first motorcycle race held in the dunes of Rishon LeZion.
 In 1934 Kahane co-organized and co-led a motorcycle tour to Jewish communities in Europe to encourage immigration to Palestine.